 Will To Survive

-Immunity to panic (except from flames or psionics) and grants 30 will when defending against psionic attacks and overpower.
+Immunity to panic (except from flames or psionics).

 Smoke and Mirrors

-Using a support grenade costs only 1 AP and will not trigger non-suppression reaction shots.
+Using a support grenade costs only 1 AP and does not trigger reaction shots.
 Equipped support grenades receive an additional use.

 Take two shots with your primary weapon against a single target in quick succession.
-Each shot carries a -20 aim penalty.
+Each shot carries a -30 aim penalty.
+Grants +0.6 mobility.

 Ready For Anything

-Medikits heal 2 more HP (4 more if used on self) and can revive stabilized soldiers.
+Medikits heal 2 more HP and can revive stabilized soldiers for 0 AP.

 Bring 'Em On

-Grants shots and grenades additional damage equal to half the number of enemies in sight or squadsight.
-Attacks against this unit have a chance to graze (dealing half their original damage) equal to 5x the number of enemies in sight or squadsight.
+Grants additional shot damage equal to half the number of enemies in sight.
+Grants additional aim and graze chance equal to 5x the number of enemies in sight.

 Medics are a diverse class focused on healing and supporting their squad.
 Each medic lends a hand in a different way but all of them are good healers and have ways to deny the enemy good shots on your team.
 How you build your Medic is up to you but they generally focus on three main support types: Field Medic healing squad, Tactical Support providing cover and defense or the Battle Medic providing fire support.
 If you choose to be a purist in a role or a jack of all trades it's up to you.

-Sample Overwatch Build: Sentinel -> Ranger or Vital Point Targeting -> Ready for Anything-> Savior -> Any -> Bring 'Em On
+Sample Overwatch Build: Sentinel -> Ready for Anything -> Any -> Savior -> Any -> Extra Conditioning or Sharpshooter

 Recommended Weapons: Battle rifle, Assault Rifle